Buy your freehold

 This doesn't necessarily mean managing the building by yourself – many blocks appoint a third party managing agent of their choosing to carry out the management for them.

-While many blocks are eligible, you should probably only consider if you've beef with your property management company, for example, excessive service charges, substandard work or aggressive service charge collecting.
-It's always better to contact your freeholder or property management company directly to resolve the issues.
+While many blocks are eligible, you should probably only consider if you've issues with your property management company, for example, excessive service charges, substandard work or aggressive service charge collecting.
+Though it's always best to contact your freeholder or property management company first to resolve the issues.

 The qualification criteria for both buying the freehold and right to manage are the same.
 So if you can get 50% of the flat owners to participate and have enough money, you may as well go all the way and buy the freehold.
 For similar effort, the prize is greater.

-With right to manage, you still pay for lease extensions and it's unlikely to boost your flat's price.
+With right to manage, you still pay for lease extensions and it's unlikely to boost your flat's value.

 Is your building eligible?